Lemonpeach/hydrogen/docs/README.md

 3. Managing data in your redux state over time.
 4. Seamlessly integrating into React with React hooks.

-## Reasons for Hydrogen's Existence
+## Reasons for Hydrogen's existence

 We have observed that standard react and redux design patterns are not as good as they can be.
 Some of those patterns are: